-Improving Surgical Training
+Improving Surgical Training (IST)

-The Royal College of Surgeons of England (RCS) is working with Health Education England (HEE) to pilot a new competence-based, run through surgical training programme in general surgery.
+The Royal College of Surgeons is working with Health Education England (HEE) to pilot a new competence-based, run through surgical training programme in general surgery.
 The pilot will trial improvements in the quality of training, a better balance between service and training for trainees, and professionalisation of the role of the surgical trainers.
 It will also seek to develop members of the team from other professional backgrounds to work alongside surgical trainees to improve patient care.

 Our Trainee Prospectus will provide you with further details on how the pilot will work.

 The pilot will implement many of the changes recommended in the RCS’s Improving Surgical Training report, which was produced in October 2015 with funding from HEE following the independent Shape of Training Review.
 The IST report found strong evidence-based arguments that general surgical training would be improved by: